-- EVERY STUDENT HAS A RIGHT to an appropriate education. - EVERY STUDENT HAS A RIGHT to a positive learning environment. - EVERY STUDENT HAS A RIGHT to a safe and secure school environment. - EVERY STUDENT HAS A RIGHT to expect reasonable and socially responsible behavior from others. - EVERY STUDENT HAS A RIGHT to be part of a school of which they can be proud. - EVERY STUDENT HAS A RESPONSIBILITY to respect the safety of others and to deal with conflict in an appropriate manner. - EVERY STUDENT HAS A RESPONSIBILITY to treat themselves and others with respect by speaking and acting in a socially responsible manner. - EVERY STUDENT HAS A RESPONSIBILITY to take pride in the school by helping maintain the campus, the buildings and related equipment. - EVERY STUDENT HAS A RESPONSIBILITY to follow class rules. - EVERY STUDENT HAS A RESPONSIBILITY to be prepared to learn.

-- EVERY STUDENT HAS A RESPONSIBILITY to respect the reputation and good names of others. - EVERY STUDENT HAS A RESPONSIBILITY to abide by all the expectations and regulations set out in the 'Student Handbook'.
+EVERY STUDENT HAS A RIGHT:

+- to an appropriate education.

+- to a positive learning environment.

+- to a safe and secure school environment.

+- to expect reasonable and socially responsible behavior from others.

+- to be part of a school of which they can be proud.

+EVERY STUDENT HAS A RESPONSIBILITY:

+- to respect the safety of others and to deal with conflict in an appropriate manner. - to treat themselves and others with respect by speaking and acting in a socially responsible manner. - to take pride in the school by helping maintain the campus, buildings and related equipment. - to follow class rules. - to be prepared to learn. - to respect the reputation and good names of others. - to abide by all the expectations and regulations set out in the 'Student Handbook'.